PRO-2684/Auto-Prompt-Optimize/README.md

                         Maximum number of examples to use when training on each iteration, default to 8.
   -e EVAL_SAMPLE, --eval-sample EVAL_SAMPLE
                         Maximum number of examples to use on evaluation, default to 32.
+  -c CROSS_RATIO, --cross-ratio CROSS_RATIO
+                        The ratio of cross-enhancement, default to 0.5.
   -v, --verbose         Increase verbosity.
 ```